jfnavarro/st_pipeline/README.md

 - Demultiplexing with [Taggd](https://github.com/SpatialTranscriptomicsResearch/taggd) (only read 1)
 - Keep reads (read 2) that contain a valid barcode and are correctly mapped
 - Annotate the reads with htseq-count (slightly modified version)
-- Group annotated reads by barcode(spot position), gene and genomic location (with an offset) to get a read count
+- Group annotated reads by barcode (spot position), gene and genomic location (with an offset) to get a read count
 - In the grouping/counting only unique molecules (UMIs) are kept.

 You can see a graphical more detailed description of the workflow in the documents workflow.pdf and workflow_extended.pdf

-The output will be a matrix of counts (genes as columns, spots as rows), a BED file containing the transcripts (Read name, coordinate, gene, etc..), and a JSON file with useful stats.
+The output is a matrix of counts (genes as columns, spots as rows), a BED file containing the transcripts (Read name, coordinate, gene, etc..), and a JSON file with useful stats.
 The ST pipeline will also output a log file with useful information.